Work Package 1.2 - Water resources and flood risk management

 - Waylen, Tindale, Juárez-Bourke & Blackstock (2017).
 Insights from international experiences of integration: Findings from a content analysis of selected European plans for water management.

-- Waylen, Blackstock, Tindale, Juarez-Bourke (2019) Governing integration: insights from integrating implementation of European water policies(link is external)., Water, 11, Article No. 598.
-The findings and implications of this work were presented to European Commission Working Group F, in Brussels, and in 2019 the work was presented in an academic conference on the future of the Water Framework Directive: the various slides and a briefing on implications are all available from project pages(link is external).
+- Waylen, Blackstock, Tindale, Juarez-Bourke (2019) Governing integration: insights from integrating implementation of European water policies., Water, 11, Article No. 598.
+The findings and implications of this work were presented to European Commission Working Group F, in Brussels, and in 2019 the work was presented in an academic conference on the future of the Water Framework Directive: the various slides and a briefing on implications are all available from.

 - Bark, R.; Martin-Ortega, J.; Waylen, K.A.
 (2020) Flood regulation and stakeholder views on natural flood management: Positive expectations, shared responsibility and payment design.
 Presentation given at ENVECON 2020, Royal Society, London, 13 March 2020.

 - We have produced a technical report (joint with RD1.4.3d) on land cover datasets and their potential for assessing land cover change.
 Hewitt, R.J., and MacLeod, Kit, (C.J.A.)
 (2019) Assessment of landcover change in Scotland’s National Parks and their surrounding areas.
 Related to this we have produced a briefing: Macleod C.J.A,* K. Blackstock, G. Begg, A. Eastwood, A. Fischer, P. Lackova, L. Kuhfuss, O. Shortall, and A. Vinten (2020) Recommendations for landscape-level adaptive management for ecological, economic, and social outcomes: findings from five case studies.